(Effective July 1st, 2019)

 Section 4.
 Education Committee

 The Education committee shall be involved in research education in STEM fields at all levels, as pertaining to the mission and objectives of the Organization.
 The Education Committee shall create, gather, and publish information documents to educate African college students and professionals about research-based graduate programs in the United States and elsewhere in the world.
 The Education Committee shall be composed of at least five members, including the Committee Chair.

 Section 5.
-Research and Outreach Committee
+Research and Development Committee

 Section 6.
-Finance and Fund Development Committee
+Finance and Committee

 Section 7: Vacancy